6ea86b96/PCIB/doc/README.md

 Running
 ---------------------
-The following are some helpful notes on how to run PIVX on your native platform.
+The following are some helpful notes on how to run PCIB on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run PIVX-Qt.
+You need the Qt4 run-time libraries to run PCIB-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4

 Unpack the files into a directory and run:

-- bin/32/pivx-qt (GUI, 32-bit) or bin/32/pivxd (headless, 32-bit)
+- bin/32/pcib-qt (GUI, 32-bit) or bin/32/pcibd (headless, 32-bit)
-- bin/64/pivx-qt (GUI, 64-bit) or bin/64/pivxd (headless, 64-bit)
+- bin/64/pcib-qt (GUI, 64-bit) or bin/64/pcibd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run pivx-qt.exe.
+Unpack the files into a directory, and then run pcib-qt.exe.

 ### OSX

-Drag PIVX-Qt to your applications folder, and then run PIVX-Qt.
+Drag PCIB-Qt to your applications folder, and then run PCIB-Qt.

 ### Need Help?

-* See the documentation at the [PIVX Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [PCIB Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
 * Ask for help on https://bitcointalk.org/index.php?topic=1262920.0
-* A new forum will be available soon on pivx-crypto.com
+* A new forum will be available soon on pcib-crypto.com

 Building
 ---------------------
-The following are developer notes on how to build PIVX on your native platform.
+The following are developer notes on how to build PCIB on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)

 Development
 ---------------------
-The Pivx repo's [root README](https://github.com/pivx-crypto/pivx/blob/master/README.md) contains relevant information on the development process and automated testing.
+The Pivx repo's [root README](https://github.com/pcib-crypto/pcib/blob/master/README.md) contains relevant information on the development process and automated testing.

 - [Coding Guidelines](coding.md)
 - [Multiwallet Qt Development](multiwallet-qt.md)